USS Alameda County: Service history

 After commissioning, LST-32 served as a training platform in Chesapeake Bay, until March 1944, when she crossed the Atlantic Ocean and entered the Mediterranean Sea.
-On 1 April, while proceeding in a convoy from the Algerian coast to the island of Majorca, she and her consorts endured a low level attack by a formation of three German twin-engine bombers.
+On 1 April, while proceeding in a convoy from the Algerian coast to the island of Mallorca, she and her consorts endured a low level attack by a formation of three German twin-engine bombers.
 Antiaircraft fire splashed one of them and drove off the other two.
 The ship operated into the summer with the task group that resupplied the Anzio beachhead.
 Early in August, she prepared for the invasion of southern France, and, during the landings on 15 August, was among the LSTs off the Îles d'Hyères as senior radar ship.
 She sent two separate radar units ashore on Port Cros, one on 15 August, and the second on the following day.

 LST-32 spent the next 10 months carrying supplies and munitions between various ports in the Mediterranean.
 In January 1945, she lifted British troops to Greece to help suppress a communist attempt to take over the government.
 On the return trip, the vessel rescued about 100 survivors from the Greek ship SS Ionia wrecked in a storm.
 She later transported prisoners, elements of the French Foreign Legion, railroad cars, and other vehicles between ports in Italy, France, and North Africa, before returning to the United States at New York, in July 1945.
 The ship then moved to Norfolk, to undergo repairs and alterations preparatory to her transfer to the war in the Pacific.
 However, the Japanese capitulation in mid-August caused both alterations and reassignment to be cancelled.
 Instead, LST-32 remained in the Atlantic Fleet until July 1946, when she was decommissioned and placed in reserve at Green Cove Springs, Florida.